How to Use Essential Oils: The Only Guide You’ll Ever Need

 When talking about skincare, the best essential oils for beginners include the following:

-When it comes to the best essential oils for beginners who want to perform a massage, experts recommend the following:
+When it comes to the best essential oils for beginners who want to perform a massage, the beginner essential oils uses chart recommends the following:

 How to Use Essential Oils on the Skin When Performing a Massage

 Whether you’re giving someone a massage or treating yourself, administering essential oils on the skin couldn’t be any easier.
 However, before application, make sure to warm the oils in the palm of your hands.
 If you’re about to perform a back massage, start by applying a tablespoon of your desired oil to the skin, and use long strokes to spread the liquid over the entire area.
 Keep in mind that ideally, you will want to spend around 30 seconds on each individual muscle group.

 Useful Tips and Ideas on How to Use Essential Oils

 The Right Way to Use Essential Oils When Pregnant

 Let’s get to the truth of the matter: essential oils are not exclusively beneficial substances.
 In fact, they’re highly concentrated, and they can have harmful effects on humans if one isn’t careful enough.
 If you’re pregnant and still haven’t reached your second trimester, then definitely avoid essential oils.

 After that period, some experts claim that essential oils such as chamomile, ylang-ylang, and lavender are safe during pregnancy, as these provide calming effects to the body and mind.
 Of course, consult a medical professional before trying out essential oils when pregnant or breastfeeding.